Aikku93/ulc-codec/README.md

 ## Acknowledgements
 * Huge thanks to Dennis K (DekuTree64) for listening to (and for playing programming-rubber-ducky to) all my rants and thought processes as I worked through understanding audio codec design

+## Gameboy Advance player

+As a proof of concept of the decoding complexity, a Gameboy Advance demonstration may be found in the ulcplayer-gba folder.
+To use it, you must provide your own ```SoundData.ulc``` in the ```source``` folder and compile with a suitable ARM compiler.
+CPU usage is at around 65% for 32768Hz @ 128kbps (stereo).

+The player supports both mono and stereo (requires a rebuilt; mono/stereo toggle found in ```source/ulc/ulc_Specs.inc```).
+However, stereo files must be coded without M/S transform.